brycefisher/brycefisher.github.io-jekyll/_posts/2013-06-08-7-steps-to-improving-page-load-time-on-shared-hosting.md

 Choose a subdomain name that makes sense to you.
 I like to store these files outside of the public directory of the main domain (hence /subdomains/static instead of /public_html/static in the screenshot).
 Once this directory is created, be ruthless about putting everything you can on this subdomain, and update your html to use this subdomain.

 **UPDATE:** Finally, make your DIY CDN real [using CloudFlare for free](https://www.cloudflare.com/features-cdn).

-I'll be covering this in detail in a future post.
-Stay tuned!
+**UPDATE April, 2014:** See my walkthrough describing how to [setup AWS CloudFront with a custom SSL cert and an AWS S3 bucket](/blog/setting-up-ssl-on-aws-cloudfront-and-s3/) (what I do on this site) for as little as $10 for the 1st year.

 ## 2. Supercharge Your Subdomain